 Architecture at Zero seeks creative and feasible approaches to ZNE building.
 By encouraging innovative design solutions to site-specific design challenges, the competition aims to broaden thinking about the technical and aesthetic possibilities of zero net energy projects.
 Further, it seeks to raise the profile of ZNE among built-environment professionals, students, and the general public in California and beyond.

 This competition is open to students, architects, landscape architects, urban planners, engineers and designers anywhere in the world.

 The competition site is comprised of two adjacent parcels, each to be developed as mixed-use housing over commercial.

 Up to $25,000 in total prize money will be awarded to winners to students and professionals.

 Submission deadline is October 31 at 1:00 pm PST.
-Additional submission information will be available soon.
 Please note that the Architecture at Zero competition uses an electronic registration process.
 If you are submitting multiple projects, you will need to register each project separately.
 See Submission Requirements for more information.